smontanari/smocker/README.md

 ```

 #### Dynamic responses
-If you need to perform some logic to dynamically generate the response, you should use the `respondWith()` method.
-This is by far the most powerful and flexible way to control every aspect of your backend emulation, from the content of the body, to the http response headers and the http status code.
+If we need to perform some logic to dynamically generate the response, we should use the `respondWith()` method.
+This is by far the most powerful and flexible way to control every aspect of our backend emulation, from the content of the body, to the http response headers and the http status code.

 ##### The response argument
 The `respondWith()` method takes one argument, which can be a `String`, an `Object` or a `Function`, depending on the complexity of the logic needed to generate the response.
-- *Text response*: when all you need to return is a simple text you can just pass a string to the `respondWith()` method:
+- *Text response*: when all we need to return is a simple text we can just pass a string to the `respondWith()` method:
 ```javascript
 this.get('/monitor/1/status').respondWith('FAILURE');
 this.get('/monitor/2/status').respondWith('OK');
 ```
 When the response object is a simple String it is assumed that the response status code will be `200` and its *content type* will be `text/plain`.

-- *Javascript response object*: when the response argument is a hash, or a javascript object, you have the ability to describe other characteristics of the reponse and not just its content:
+- *Javascript response object*: when the response argument is a hash, or a javascript object, we have the ability to describe other characteristics of the reponse and not just its content:

 ```javascript
 this.get('/user/2/todos').respondWith({